-The Montana economy is primarily based on agriculture with the main activities being ranching and cereal grain farming.
-In 2019, Montana’s GSP (Gross State Product) was $47.2bn.
+The Montana economy is primarily based on agriculture, with the main activities being ranching and cereal grain farming.
+In 2019, Montana’s GSP (gross state product) was $47.2 billion.

 The Land of the Shining Mountains has become a hotspot for microbreweries.
-The state ranks 3rd in the nation in a number of craft breweries per capita.
-Other significant industries are oil, gas, coal, mining, lumber, health care services and government sectors.
+The state ranks third in the nation in the number of craft breweries per capita.
+Other significant industries are oil, gas, coal, mining, lumber, health care services, and government sectors.

 Small businesses (SMBs) are very important to Montana’s economy.
-More than half of the state’s workforce is employed by small firms.
+More than half of the state’s workforce is employed by small businesses.
 The rural nature of Montana is one explanation for a high share of small business employment.
 As a large state with small cities and towns, Montana’s consumers are less concentrated.
-In a single city, there are a limited number of customers whom an accounting firm, coffee shop or other business can serve.
+In a single city, there are a limited number of customers that an accounting firm, coffee shop, or other business can serve.

 Here is a list of statistics of small businesses in the Big Sky Country: